Articles Coming Soon

 Pupils work through each topic area, gaining in-depth knowledge and understanding of key points before moving-on to more challenging areas.
 Scientific enquiry and maths in science skills are taught when appropriate during these topics.

-In KS4, pupils are taught AQA GCSE combined science.
+In KS4, pupils are taught AQA GCSE combined science (Trilogy).
 It is 'Double Award', ie. worth two GCSEs.

 The overview of topics is as follows: The human body.
 Environment, evolution and inheritance.
 Elements, mixtures, and compounds.
 Chemistry in our world.
 Energy, forces, and the structure of matter.